tonioloewald/bindinator.js/README.md

 - It doesn't do things for the browser that the browser knows how to do (like parse HTML).
 - Nor implement a new templating language.
-- Nor require special debugging tools, leverage the existing debug tools.
+- Nor require special debugging tools.
 - Or add zillions of runtime dependencies.
 Actually, *it doesn't add any*.

 ## Basic Principles